 Original:

 The European Union (EU) has an increasingly precarious relationship with the citizens it governs.
-The politicization of European integration in public debates has markedly increased in recent years: incidences such as the failure of constitutional referenda in 2005, the raging debates about supranational authority during the Euro- and Schengen crises after 2009 and 2015, the infamous Brexit decision of 2016, and more generally, the rise of Eurosceptic mobilization in national and European election campaigns clearly illustrate that the EU can no longer rely on a permissive consensus among the wider citizenry (De Wilde and Zürn 2012; Hooghe and Marks 2009; Rauh 2021a).
-In such controversial debates, the EU’s rather detached supranational institutions are frequently addressed, often as targets of blame-shifting (Gerhards et al. 2009; Harteveld et al. 2018).
+The politicization of European integration in public debates has markedly increased in recent years: incidences such as the failure of constitutional referenda in 2005, the raging debates about supranational authority during the Euro- and Schengen crises after 2009 and 2015, the infamous Brexit decision of 2016, and more generally, the rise of Eurosceptic mobilization in national and European election campaigns clearly illustrate that the EU can no longer rely on a permissive consensus among the wider citizenry (De Wilde & Zürn, 2012; Hooghe & Marks, 2009; Rauh, 2021a).
+In such controversial debates, the EU’s rather detached supranational institutions are frequently addressed, often as targets of blame-shifting (Gerhards et al., 2009; Harteveld et al., 2018).

 Supranational actors, however, are not only at the receiving end of such controversial debates.
 In principle, they can try to defend themselves in public, possibly nurturing popular EU legitimacy by giving an account of how and why they exercise their political authority.
 Therefore, when faced with public politicization, political institutions beyond the nation state have incentives to invest in public communication (Ecker-Ehrhardt, 2018, 2020).